narottamgoyal/Share-Information/linux-terminal-readme.md

 sed -i 's/\r//' setup.sh
 ```

-## Seacrh text in all the files from a specific folder
+## Search text in all the files from a specific folder

 ```
 grep -r '<text>' /etc/nginx/